 Most of us are aware that apples and pumpkins are abundant this time of year, but so are beets, Brussels sprouts, green onions and so much more.
-There are many places in the Twin Cities where you can find locally grown food that is picked at its prime.
+There are many places in the Twin Cities where you can find locally grown produce that is picked at its prime.

 The Minneapolis and St. Paul metropolitan area is home to over 70 Twin Cities farmers markets.
 With so many markets to choose from, chances are high that you’ll find a market with an array of locally grown produce near you.